We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you are uncomfortable doing this on your own, you may want to reach out to a professional company that can help you.
 If you already have the board’s present, they may be able to give you a significant discount on the job.

-Step 4: Make Sure the Area Is Dry Before They Install the Boards
+Step 4: Make Sure the Area Is Dry Before Installing the Boards

 If you are relying on a professional company that helps you put the laminate flooring down, they should already do this; however, you need to make sure the area is completely dry before you install the new set of laminate flooring.
 Otherwise, the water is going to damage the new boards just like it has impacted the old ones.